-Multnomah County, headquartered in Portland, Oregon, is a national leader in promoting sustainability.
-Since 2001, Multnomah County's Office of Sustainability has led on projects, policies, and initiatives that have helped to shape sustainable internal government operations and efforts in the community.
+View sustainability policies and initiatives led by the Office of Sustainability that have addressed and helped to shape sustainable internal government operations and efforts in the community.